fetlang/Orgy/spec/variables.md

 is in a situation in which it could either be a fraction or chain, it will default to chain.

+Chain type variables are initiated to `""`, while fraction type variables are initiated to `zero`

 To see types, see `types.md`

 ## Gender